The pop-up Institute for Social Prescribing - spreading innovation in a holistic approach to health and wellbeing

 Learning from leaders in social prescribing during COVID-19

 The South West Academic Health Science Network (SW AHSN) has been inviting organisations from across the South West to participate in a Rapid Cycle Learning exercise during COVID-19.
-Some of the first participants in our study are from the Test Beds of our Institute for Social Prescribing.
-Click to download learning highlights.
+Rapid Cycle Learning is a way of capturing and transferring knowledge to continually improve a system.

 Personalising care through prescribing

 Social prescribing is contributing towards personalised care – a tailored way of providing care for individuals, rather than a ‘one-size-fits-all’ approach.
 The NHS Long Term Plan states that personalised care will become ‘business as usual’ across the health and care system over the next decade.

 Testing innovative social prescribing

 The Institute for Social Prescribing has created five test beds across South West England.
 We have appointed the following senior fellows to lead each site.

 Cullompton: Dr Daisy Robinson and Ruth Tucker (College Surgery)

 Kingsbridge: Dr James Mottram (Norton Brook Medical Centre)